-Research facilities located in the Department of Chemical Engineering include a fully-staffed Research and Development Facility.
-Ask the manager Paul Rodriguez what they do in the Chemical Engineering Research and Development Facility, and he'll tell you "we build cool things."
+Research facilities located in the Cain Department of Chemical Engineering include a fully-staffed research and development facility.
+Ask the manager, Paul Rodriguez, what they do in the Chemical Engineering Research and Development Facility, and he'll tell you "we build cool things."

 Rodriguez and his team agree that the best part of their jobs is that "the work is challenging and always changing."
-This work includes everything from actually designing the working parts of experiments to building the experiments themselves, putting them in functional order, and maintaining their performance.
+This work includes everything from designing the working parts of experiments to building the experiments themselves, putting them in functional order, and maintaining their performance.

-The research and development facility is experienced in the design and fabrication of experimental equipment for the department with over $1.5 million worth of equipment available.
+The research and development facility staff is experienced in the design and fabrication of experimental equipment for the department with over $1.5 million worth of equipment available.
 It is equipped with CNC turning, CNC milling, automated surface grinding, water-jet, laser engraver, overarm spindle polisher, and all conventional machine shop equipment.
 The staff is experienced in design software such as SolidWorks, Inventor, AutoCad, and the latest CAD/CAM software.